syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Flutter-Mac-Installer.md

    N> The Unlock key is not required to install the Mac installer.
 The Syncfusion Mac installer can be used for development purposes without registering the Unlock key..

-4. The Distination select wizard will appear.
-You can choose which disc to instal the Syncfusion Essential Studio for Flutter installer on here.
+4. The Destination select wizard will appear.
+You can choose which disc to install the Syncfusion Essential Studio for Flutter installer on here.

    ![license wizard](Mac-Installer_images/Mac_Installer11.png)